masonearles/PlantStarchCT/README.md

 #### Machine learning framework for in-vivo quantification of starch in plant stems

 We suspected that these depleted regions correpsond with starch depletion in ray and axial parenchyma (RAP) cells.
-If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*. <br> <br> To help us quantify the presence/absence of these full versus empty RAP regionz, we developed the following machine learning framework:
+If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*. <br> <br> To help us quantify the presence/absence of these full versus empty RAP regions, we developed the following machine learning framework:

 ![Alt text](imgs/Fig_4.png?raw=true "Fig. 4")